Best Positions for Early Labor: A Doula’s Guide - Baby Chick

 Nighttime

 It’s most common for women to go into labor in the middle of the night.
 Why is this?
-Melatonin, the sleep hormone, begins to increase as sunlight decreases, and it continues building up when our bodies are ready to go to bed.1 But in full-term or late-term pregnancies, this hormone works with oxytocin, which is the hormone that creates contractions, to work more efficiently and increases its intensity, thus causing women to go into labor.
-In 2015, the Centers for Disease Control and Prevention (CDC) showed that most births happen in the morning or midday hours.2 This means that the majority of women begin labor at nighttime.
+Melatonin, the sleep hormone, begins to increase as sunlight decreases, and it continues to build up when our bodies are ready for sleep.1 But in full-term or late-term pregnancies, this hormone works with oxytocin, which is the hormone that creates contractions, to work more efficiently and increase its intensity, thus causing women to go into labor.
+In 2015, the Centers for Disease Control and Prevention (CDC) reported that most births occur during the morning or midday hours.2 This means that the majority of women begin labor at night.

 If you’re in bed or are already sleeping and contractions wake you up, try to go back to sleep.
-Stay in your side-lying position, and focus on your breath and going to sleep.
+Stay in your side-lying position and focus on your breath as you go to sleep.
 Even if you’re unable to fall back asleep, rest.10 Don’t get up until you feel like you can’t lie down anymore.
 Getting as much sleep and rest as possible will give you the energy you need for the rest of your laboring journey.

 Did Your Water Break, or Are You Only Experiencing Contractions?